alexshaoo/WebRacer/README.md

 ```

 ## Plan Moving Forward 🤔
-At the time of writing, we're still working on polishing our frontend to make the user experience better, as well as populating a reserve of interesting questions to ask users.
+At the time of writing, the website has been discontinued due to insufficient funding to run the project.